 First, I modified the behaviors in the system to more accurately reflect what I wanted to recognize my students for.
+There are presets available, but part of the power of the program is the ability to customize it to exactly the items you want to focus on.
 I used Dojo ALL.THE.TIME. to praise my students so there were a ton of positive behaviors in there.
 These are the positive behaviors I used with my students.

 My students earned many points each day.
-At the end of the day, the students recorded their points on a chart.
+At the end of the day, the students recorded their points on a chart they kept in their binders.
 I walked around and monitored their recordings and honestly never had any issues with students being dishonest.

 The students and I brainstormed rewards together as a class.
-I wanted the students to get involved to have buy in with the system, and this helped me give them rewards they actually wanted.
-We combined some tangible rewards with more classroom-based no money rewards.
-I determined the points value for each reward, however, and explained that part was negotiable.
+I wanted the students to get involved and to have buy in with the system, and this helped me give them rewards they actually wanted.
+We combined some tangible rewards with more classroom-based no money rewards because I think those can be just as desirable as something tangible.
+I determined the points value for each reward, however, and explained that part was not negotiable.

 The point systems seem high, but that’s because I was constantly awarding points to my students.
 I really wanted to focus on the positive and reinforce them for the great things they were doing so many students were earning 10-15 points a day.
 The PAWS card was our whole school recognition program.

 I hope this gives you a couple ideas on using ClassDojo in your class (maybe a bit differently than you have been).
+I’ve continued to use Class Dojo over the last several years in different ways, and I love that you can modify it each year to what works best for you and your students.
 I hope you liked this Bright Idea and will check out the other Bright Ideas posts for this month!

 Loading InLinkz ...